ShannonAI/kfolden-ood-detection/README.md

 ## Train and Evaluate

-- For CNN/LSTM models, scripts for reproducing experimental results can be found under the `./scripts/<dataset_name>/` folder. <br>
+1. For CNN/LSTM models, scripts for reproducing experimental results can be found under the `./scripts/<dataset_name>/` folder. <br>
 Training and evaluation procedure are defined in [./task/train_nn.py](./task/train_nn.py).  <br>

-- For pretrained MLM models, scripts for reproducing experimental results can be found under the `./scripts/<dataset_name>/` folder.
+2. For pretrained MLM models, scripts for reproducing experimental results can be found under the `./scripts/<dataset_name>/` folder. <br>
-Training and evaluation procedure are defined in [./task/finetune_plm.py](./task/finetune_plm.py).
+Training and evaluation procedure are defined in [./task/finetune_plm.py](./task/finetune_plm.py). <br>

 **Note**:
 Note that you need to change `DATA_DIR`, `BERT_DIR`, `OUTPUT_DIR` to your own dataset path, bert model path and log path, respectively.  <br>